 Accepting a variety of payment methods.
 The use of electronic payment methods (including contactless at the parking facility and payment by app) are of increasing importance and currently only electronic payments are accepted in off-street car parks.
-Digitisation also makes it easier to create time-based permits and special permits for specific functions (for example loading permits for businesses,
+Digitisation also makes it easier to create time-based permits and special permits for specific functions (for example loading permits for businesses, permits for residents that allow for special tariffs), enabling councils to tailor products to meet the needs of the communities they serve.

-&lt;sup>27 The technology referred to is 'Type 2' where the vehicle is managed by a 3rd party system installed in the car park.
+27 The technology referred to is 'Type 2' where the vehicle is managed by a 3rd party system installed in the car park.
 This is likely to be the most common technology for the foreseeable future.
 Note that manufacturers are incorporating this technology to reduce the cost of moving vehicles around factories and storage facilities, so plat to fit the feature even in low specification vehicles.

-&lt;sup>28 The definition of autonomy used is based on SAE International J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems.
+28 The definition of autonomy used is based on SAE International J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems.
 SAE level 4 defines a vehicle that is capable of autonomy in specific environments whilst 5 defines a vehicle that autonomous in all circumstances.